desihub/desisurveyops/doc/desi_survey_status_readme.txt

 - nspec:
     - zmtl files are split per year
+    - nspec.ecsv has to be a single file, to properly handle duplicates
     - compute all of them takes ~10min
     - numbers are computed from loa if before 20240409, from daily otherwise